 Now I know in my bones that I can handle criticism.
 It’s part of putting myself out there.
 I can hide and stay safe or I can rise up and keep showing up.
 Keep improving.
 Keep being true to myself and sharing my gifts.

 If someone doesn’t like me, I won’t crumble as a result.
 Criticism allowed me to face my fear head-on, and walk through it.
-Many women at my events courageously face their fears, and recently, I faced mine.
+Many women at my retreats courageously face their fears, and through this experience, I faced mine.

-My old fear is replaced by a newfound growing strength and conviction that I can handle whatever comes my way.
+My old fear is replaced by growing strength and conviction that I can handle whatever comes my way.

 Only when we face our fears can we overcome them.